tessercat/daoistic-book/book.md

 A good defense doesn't bar the gate but can't be breached.

-A good alliance doesn't sign treaties but can't be broken.
+A good alliance doesn't sign a treaty but can't be broken.

 So the wise are good at helping others,